IvyYZ/PG/README.md

 The labeling format is .xml format, which is the same as the PASCAL VOC data set.
 It can be easily trained and tested on common target detection algorithms (i.e. Faster R-CNN, YOLOv3, YOLOv4, etc.).

+## Citation
+If you use this method or this code in your research, please cite as:
+'''
+@article{jin2021pedestrian,
+  title={Pedestrian detection with super-resolution reconstruction for low-quality image}, author={Jin, Yi and Zhang, Yue and Cen, Yigang and Li, Yidong and Mladenovic, Vladimir and Voronin, Viacheslav}, journal={Pattern Recognition}, volume={115}, pages={107846}, year={2021}, publisher={Elsevier}
+}
+'''
+## License
+This code is released for academic research / non-commercial use only.
+If you wish to use for commercial purposes, please contact Shichao Kan by email 17112065@bjtu.edu.cn.